-Following Marshall's view on districts (Bellandi, 1996; Marshall, 1891) and Williamson's transaction cost perspective (Dyer, 1997; Lazerson, 1988; Williamson, 1993), improvements in performance measures can derive from lower costs and/or higher revenue and/or knowledge exploitation and preservation.
+Following Marshall's view on districts as sources of efficiency (Bellandi, 1996; Marshall, 1891) and Williamson's transaction cost perspective (Dyer, 1997; Lazerson, 1988; Williamson, 1993), improvements in performance measures can derive from lower costs and / or higher revenue and / or knowledge exploitation and preservation (Beccattini et al. 2009).